 Ah where to begin!
-Yes you get told that the tea houses on the Everest Base Camp Trek are basic.
+Yes you get told that the Everest Base Camp Trek tea houses are basic.
 And Basic they are.
 The thing is it gets harder to put up with basic night after night.
-And the reality is basic isn’t so much the problem – the problems are normally how unbelievably cold it is and the state of the toilets.
+The reality is basic isn’t so much the problem – the problems are normally how unbelievably cold it is and the state of the toilets.
 And tea house sounds kind of cute doesn’t it?
-Like somewhere basic but atmospheric, I’m thinking candles and cushions etc. I Anyway I am jumping ahead.
+Like somewhere basic but atmospheric, I’m thinking candles and cushions etc. I was very wrong!
+Anyway I am jumping ahead.

-The bottom tea houses of the Everest Base Camp Trek were quite good in terms of having showers which had decent hot water and felt clean.
+The bottom Everest Base Camp Trek tea houses were quite good in terms of having showers which had decent hot water and felt clean.
 The key is to have a shower as soon as you arrive in the afternoon.
 There are limits to the supply of hot water and it is first in best dressed or undressed.
 Also first in will have the cleanest shower as the cleaning happens after everyone leaves in the morning.
 This also goes for the toilets which get worse as the evening goes on.

-Every tea house apart from one had some type of basin where you could brush your teeth.
-They did have water but usually I used the left over from my “hot water bottle”/metal flask.
+Every Everest Base Camp trek tea house apart from one had some type of basin where you could brush your teeth.
+They did have water but usually, I used the left over from my “hot water bottle”/metal flask.

 Please note with all of the above I am someone who is over 35 and used to a much higher thread count on my sheets so I am a harsh judge of this type of accommodation.
 To be honest it was all bearable apart from the dreadful hygiene standards in the toilets at the highest level.
 You will definitely need to have your hand gel close by at all times during those stays!!!
 And I recommend having some time at the lovely Dwarika’s Kathmandu as a reward when you get back to Kathmandu!

 Everest Base Camp Trek Tea Houses Useful Links:

 Looking for hotels in Kathmandu?
 Click here for the best options